Black History Month in tech: 8 visionaries who shaped the future

 February is Black History Month, a month to honor the legacy of the African American community.
-This year, we want to take a moment to recognize some of the innovative and barrier-breaking contributions African Americans have made to shape the modern technology space.
+This year, we want to recognize eight of the barrier-breaking African Americans who have shaped the modern technology space.

-These leaders span generations.
+These leaders and tech innovators span generations.
 You can’t always find them in textbooks or science publications, but each one of them is an inspiring force in the world of tech and someone that has made their mark by forging ahead no matter what came against them.